aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbooksettings/_index.md

 ```

-Gets or sets a value indicating whether the generated spreadsheet will contain a horizontal scroll bar.
+a value indicating whether the generated spreadsheet will contain a horizontal scroll bar.
 The default value is true.

 ```
 // Hide the horizontal scroll bar of the Excel file.